crownshield-sec/soc-portfolio/projects/phishing-triage-01/README.md

 - Escalate to Level 2 investigation if widespread delivery is identified.

 ## Analyst Findings

-Reviewed reported phishing email artifacts.
+- Reviewed reported phishing email artifacts.
-Identified urgency-based social engineering techniques.
+- Identified urgency-based social engineering techniques.
-Extracted sender, URL, and infrastructure indicators.
+- Extracted sender, URL, and infrastructure indicators.
-Assessed the message as a likely credential harvesting attempt.
+- Assessed the message as a likely credential harvesting attempt.
-Developed containment and escalation recommendations.
+- Developed containment and escalation recommendations.
-Documented findings suitable for SOC follow-up.
+- Documented findings suitable for SOC follow-up.
-Analyst Conclusion
+-
 ## Analyst Conclusion
 Analysis of the reported email identified multiple phishing indicators including suspicious sender characteristics, urgency-based social engineering language, and embedded external hyperlinks.
 Based on the observed evidence, the message was assessed as a phishing attempt designed to obtain user credentials.
 Containment actions and user awareness guidance were recommended to reduce organizational risk.